zarify/advent_of_code/2024/README.md

-Attempting AoC in Python again this year.
+~Attempting~ Completed!
+AoC in Python this year.